 - by asking your bank or other organisations for information

 - from the internet, for example from social media or using search engines such as Google

 Checks outside the Netherlands

 We can also check your details if you live outside the Netherlands.

 > Find out more about how we check details of clients living outside the Netherlands

 Temporary stay outside the Netherlands

-If you stay outside the Netherlands regularly, or for a longer period of time, this may affect your pension or benefit.
+If you often stay outside the Netherlands for a certain period, or you are away for a particularly long period, this may affect your pension or benefit.
 Always contact us if you are going to leave the Netherlands for a longer period of time.

 If you receive too much pension or benefit from us, you must repay the amount that was overpaid.
-If you receive too much because you gave incorrect information or because you failed to give information, you will also get a fine.
+If you receive too much because you failed to give us information, or the information you gave was not completely correct, you can also get a fine.
 The standard fine is half of the overpayment you received.
 However, a fine can be also be higher or lower than the standard fine.

 If the overpayment is more than €50,000, we always investigate whether you deliberately decided not to report a change to us.
 If so, you can be reported to the public prosecutor.
 It is therefore important that you report changes in your situation to us within 4 weeks.
 If you live outside the Netherlands, you must report changes to us within 6 weeks.